 In addition to requiring formal applications for claimed compensation, OPIC's contracts generally require investors to notify OPIC promptly of host government action that the investor has reason to believe is or may become a claim.
 Compliance with this notice provision sometimes results in the filing of notices of events that do not mature into claims.
-As of September 30, 2018, and 2017, insurance claims where the likelihood of loss is reasonably possible are estimated to be \$12.4 million, and zero, respectively.
-Recoveries on insurance claims in the amount of \$500 thousand were received by OPIC as of September 30, 2018 and 2017.
+OPIC has no contingent liabilities related to insurance claims as of September 30, 2019.